MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

   > [!NOTE]
   > If the version of your Android Gradle plugin is lower than 3.0.0, then you need to replace the word **implementation** by **compile**.

+  > [!NOTE]
+  Due to [shutting down supporting of jCenter](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) we have made a decision move our assemblies to the maven repository.
+Please follow [this guide](../troubleshooting/android.md) about migration from jCenter to Maven.

 2. Make sure to trigger a Gradle sync in Android Studio.